DavisPL-Teaching/119/lecture4/README.md

 Reminders:

-- OH after class today, and Friday 11am
+- OH after class today, Friday 11am

 Plan for today:

-I am trying a slightly new format for the lecture notes by dividing them into "parts", one per class period.
+I am trying a slightly new format for the lecture notes by dividing them into parts, roughly one per class period.
-See `parts/1-motivation.py` and `parts/2-definitions.py`
+For today, see `parts/1-motivation.py` and `parts/2-definitions.py`

+Plan:

-- Report RAM calculation
+- Finish discussion on RAM and Pandas + poll

 - Key definitions: parallel/concurrent/distributed distinction